Commissions are Closed. Please contact me at email@example.com to be added to my email list to know if they open again. Thank you!

 The reference image is incredibly important- it lays the foundation for your entire portrait.
 I like to do commissions from one main reference, not a composite of several photos.
 The four keys to keep in mind when choosing a reference photo are:

 – Lighting: You should have a bright(but not overexposed), preferably naturally lit photo.
 Lighting can also express mood. for a dramatic feel go for hard lighting casting dark shadows on part of the face.

 – Clarity: I need to be able to see the subject well to be able to capture them well.
 You must have a clear, high resolution picture showing details for me to work with.
-For a non-full body portrait check the eyes and fur to see if there is detail in the eye, light reflection in the eye, and individual hairs and whiskers.
-If those things are visible, great!
+For a non-full body portrait check the eyes and fur to see if there is detail visible in the eye, light reflection in the eye, and whiskers.
+I also need to be able to see the direction the fur is going.
+If those details are visible, great!
 If not, please try to find a clearer photo.

 – Expression & Pose: Think about your animal’s personality and characteristics.
 You’ll want them to look natural and like themselves.
 Think about where the subject is looking.
 This can help express his or her personality.
 If your dog is very loyal and attentive try to have them looking at the camera.
 Looking directly at the camera can also express confidence.